AutoPas/AutoPas/.github/CONTRIBUTING.md

 > The guidelines below describe the **new** git subtree workflow.
 Until all dependencies are migrated, they remain as `.zip` archives in [`libs/`](/libs) which are extracted at configure time.

 * Dependencies are kept in [`libs/`](/libs) as **git subtrees** of their upstream repositories whenever possible.
-* If a dependency lacks a clean, standalone upstream git repository (for example, `libuuid` originates from the massive `util-linux` project, and pulling that entire tree would unnecessarily bloat the repository), it should be kept as a bundled `.zip` archive.
 * Each subtree is to be added with `--squash`, so only a snapshot of that repository is kept, without a full git history.
 * CMake modules under [`cmake/modules/`](/cmake/modules) point `FetchContent` / `ExternalProject_Add` at the in-tree path with `SOURCE_DIR`, so no download happens at configure time.
 This is used primarily to aid with HPC systems that do not allow downloading dependencies at compile-time.
 * Some subtrees carry one or more **follow-up commits** on top of the squashed import.
-These are normal commits in our history and can re-applied via 3-way merge when the subtree is next pulled.
+These are normal commits in our history and can be re-applied via 3-way merge when the subtree is next pulled.
+* Dependencies that are part of a larger project should be pruned by adding such custom commits on top of the subtree's squashed import to keep the repository size manageable.
-* These subtrees are marked `linguist-vendored` in [`.gitattributes`](/.gitattributes) so GitHub excludes them from language statistics and collapses them in PR diff views.
+* The subtrees are marked `linguist-vendored` in [`.gitattributes`](/.gitattributes) so GitHub excludes them from language statistics and collapses them in PR diff views.

 ### Overview of dependencies